This year, I started to explore ways to become more organised and keep track of the various demands, projects and information in my life.

 Executive function skills are like muscles, they fatigue.

-During these moments of overload I usually notice a mind fog, irritability and increased tendency to switch to other distractions like social media.
+During these moments of overload, I usually notice a mind fog, irritability and an increased tendency to switch to other distractions like social media.

 Allen highlights that we need a system to reduce this demand on our executive functioning in the information age.
 According to the author, a system needs to involve a way of capturing, processing, organising, tracking and reviewing what we are doing, which he explains in his book Get Things Done.

 I started researching and having conversations with friends and colleagues, asking them to describe what their system was, or if they even had one.
 Most people described using parts of a system like lists or a diary, or were organised in their work but less so in their personal life.